 Some designers also put time into making your website search engine friendly which means researching keywords for your business and applying best practices while building the site.
 This process does not guarantee you magically land as the first result in google but is a neccesary first step towards decent placement in search engines.

-How much should you spend on a basic website?
+How much should you spend on your website?